-What Causes Vaginal Dryness and How to Find Relief
+What Can Cause Vaginal Dryness and How to Find Relief

 Banner image Banner image

 You know that uncomfortable feeling when things just aren't quite right down there?
 Maybe it's dryness, maybe some itching, or even a little bleeding after sex.
-You're definitely not alone.
+If you've ever wondered what can cause vaginal dryness, you're definitely not alone.
 Vaginal dryness affects millions of us at different life stages, from our 20s all the way through menopause and beyond.

 What Is Vaginal Dryness and Why Does It Happen?